 A fossa is a slender animal with a highly elongated body and a long tail.
 Its hind legs are longer than its front ones.
 Its hair is short and dense.
 Its coat is usually reddish or golden brown in colour but is occasionally black.
 In contrast, its belly is generally cream or light tan.

 The animal's head is quite small.
 It has a projecting muzzle, rounded ears, and long whiskers.
 The nose is bulbous and often especially noticeable.
 The large eyes of a fossa help it to see at night.
-Its sharp canines are helpful for attacking its prey.
+Its sharp canine teeth are helpful for attacking its prey.

 The fossa's head and body have a total length of around twenty-four to thirty-one inches.
 The long tail is about the same length as the head and body.
 The animal is between fourteen and fifteen inches high at the shoulder.

 Fossas weigh around fifteen to twenty-four pounds.
 Females are generally shorter and lighter than males.
 The size of one fossa in relation to a human is shown in the second video below.

 The fossa belongs to the order Carnivora, like cats, dogs, and mongooses.
 At one time it was placed in the cat family (Felidae), but it's now placed in the family Eupleridae.
 It's thought to be more closely related to the African and Asian mongooses than to cats, though some researchers still refer to it as a "cat-like" animal.